0xOuss/cine-organisator/README.md

 ## Installation & Utilisation

-To run the project, first run this command on terminal to install the requirements:\n `pip install -r requirements.txt` launch the main script `main.py`, which opens the main menu to start managing your collection of series and films.
+To run the project, first run this command on terminal to install the requirements:

+`pip install -r requirements.txt` launch the main script `main.py`, which opens the main menu to start managing your collection of series and films.